paulknewton/twitter-ml/annotated-examples/line word count.md

-# Annotated examples in Python
+# Find lines with the most words
-These are based on the Getting Started (https://spark.apache.org/docs/latest/quick-start.html) examples from the  Apache site.
+This is an example based on the Getting Started examples (https://spark.apache.org/docs/latest/quick-start.html) from the  Apache site.

-## Find lines with the most words
+The sample shows how to calculate the line(s) containing the most number of words using Spark Dataframes.
+It does not use a MapReduce model, but shows some of the basic API of a DataFrame or the spark.sql functions.

 Start by reading a file into a DataFrame (via the SparkContext)